-Our MSc Enterprise and Entrepreneurship develops your enterprise skills and gives you an insight into how you can create economic and social value through entrepreneurial activity.
+Our MSc Enterprise and Entrepreneurship develops your enterprise skills, giving you an insight into creating economic and social value through entrepreneurial activity.

-You’ll gain the skills and knowledge to develop and manage your own business as well as be able to work more entrepreneurially in other organisations.
-By the end of the course, you will be adept at identifying new products, processes and markets to exploit opportunities in innovative ways.
+You’ll gain the skills and knowledge to develop and manage your own business, as well as the ability to work more entrepreneurially in other organisations.
+By the end of the course, you’ll be adept at identifying new products, processes and markets to exploit opportunities in innovative ways.

 Introductory modules explore the concepts of enterprise and entrepreneurship and their role in society.
-You’ll examine how enterprise is seen around the world, and how different geographical and economic contexts create challenges for new ventures.
+You’ll examine how enterprise is seen around the world, and how different geographical, cultural and economic contexts create challenges for new ventures.

-You’ll hear first-hand from successful entrepreneurs during guest lectures and consider their experience of the latest topics and debates.
-You’ll also develop your understanding of research methods in business and enterprise studies.
+Learning directly from successful entrepreneurs during guest lectures, you’ll develop your understanding of research methods in business and enterprise studies.

-The course has a practical focus, and you will work on a range of projects that allow you to gain real experience – you’ll create a business plan for a new venture and deliver a consultancy project for an established business or social enterprise.
+You’ll work on a range of projects that allow you to gain real experience, such as creating a business plan for a new venture and delivering a consultancy project for an established company or social enterprise.